 Upload photos from real estate listings, insurance files, or previous inspections.
 The AI works with any image format.

-The AI analyzes roof geometry, material types, and visible damage from any photo.
-For precise measurements, drone or aerial photos give the best results.
-Phone photos are ideal for damage assessment, material identification, and condition scoring.
+AI-assisted analysis can estimate roof geometry, material types, and visible damage from photos.
+For measurement work that must be used in the field, drone or aerial photos and field verification give the best results.
+Phone photos are best for damage assessment, material identification, and condition scoring.

 No. The AI works with ground-level phone photos, ladder shots, drone footage, or any uploaded images.
 Different angles give different insights — ground-level photos catch wall and gutter issues, while aerial shots show overall roof geometry.

-Material type (asphalt, metal, tile, etc.), damage patterns (cracking, curling, missing shingles, exposed flashing), wear indicators, moss/algae growth, and structural irregularities.
-Each finding is scored with a confidence rating.
+The workflow can flag material type (asphalt, metal, tile, etc.), visible damage patterns, wear indicators, moss/algae growth, and structural irregularities for review.
+Each finding includes confidence context.

 Manual measurement requires climbing the roof, measuring each section with a tape, and calculating area by hand.
-Photo-based analysis gives you a damage assessment and preliminary report in minutes.
+Photo-based analysis gives you a damage assessment and preliminary report draft for review.
 For final bids, many contractors use AI analysis for the initial assessment, then verify critical measurements on-site.

-Try the AI Roof Inspector free for 14 days.
-No credit card required.
+Try Roof Photo Review free for 14 days.
+No charge until day 15.